Gabeleo24/ADS-507/pagila/README.md

 This project is licensed under the MIT License.

 ## Contributors
-- Contributor 1 Name
+- Contributor 1: Duy Nguyen
-- Contributor 2 Name
+- Contributor 2 : Jorge Roldan

 Let me know if you’d like any modifications or additional sections!